rozeridilar/Objective-C-Basics/README.md

 ### Importing other files

 Unlike swift obj-C requires imports to reach other classes.
 To import another obj-c class in your file you should add that classes .h file into your .m file.
-For further explanination see how ViewController.m imported Person file.
+For further explanation see how ViewController.m imported Person file.

 ## Proporties & Instance Variables